stan-dev/design-docs/designs/0032-stan-output-formats.md

 * For MCMC methods, adding chain id information.

-For a given run of an inference algorithm with a specific model and dataset, the outputs of interest can be classified in terms of information source and content and information structure.
+### Information inventory, classifications

-### Information source
+For a given run of an inference algorithm with a specific model and dataset, the outputs of interest can be classified in terms of information source and content, information structure, and whether or not they are generated once or on a streaming basis (given an underlying iterative process).

 There are three sources of information:  the Stan model, the inference algorithm, and the inference run.